quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 }
 ```

 This takes a reference to a `path::PathBuf` and returns a lowercase representation of the extension, if it exists.
-We'll use it soon, I promise!
+We'll use it soon as we start to fill in the bodies of these functions.
+Speaking of which, let's start doing so, first with the `scan::find_audio_files` function:

 ## Fill In the Scan

-Let's start with the least audio-file-specific, the scan.
+Let's start filling in the implementation of the least audio-file-specific, the scan.

 ### Prepare `model::Error`